 Typical prices of Weber Cullamix Tyrolean render are about £45 per 25kg bag.
 Depending on the thickness of the Tyrolean coat, this bag will cover approximately 0.5m2.

 As a general rule, tradesmen skilled in handling mortar will be able to apply render to an outside wall.

 - A plasterer.

 - A bricklayer.

-Having the outside walls of your home covered with a mix of sand and cement render is a good way to waterproof the building if the existing brickwork is starting to crumble with age, and render looks good too.
+Having the outside walls of your home covered with a mix of sand and cement render is a good way to waterproof the building.
+Especially, if the existing brickwork is starting to crumble with age.
+Not only that but render looks good too.
 Choose the tradesman wisely and remember that both bricklayers and plasterers know how to apply render.
-If you choose a local company to do the work for you, they will often know if there are any planning constraints in your area that will restrict your rendering options.